gwint/Grading_Scripts/README.md

 Steps to grade an assignment:

-1. Clone ALL assignments into some folder lab-XX (XX should be lab or assignment number)
+1. Clone ALL assignments into some folder labXX (XX should be lab or assignment number)

 2. Write rubric, add in rubrics/assignments or rubrics/labs folder